-So we’ve heard that lightweight backpacking is a big trend in the outdoor world right now, especially with the increased interest in thru-hiking long trails like the Pacific Crest Trail and the Appalachian Trail (who’s excited for A Walk in the Woods?).
+So we’ve heard that lightweight backpacking is a big trend in the outdoor world right now, especially with the increased interest in thru-hiking long trails like the Pacific Crest Trail and the Appalachian Trail.
 We even have a few lightweight backpacking courses of our own at NOLS.

 Going lighter has a lot of advantages.
 You can travel longer distances with the same amount of effort, and over time you even reduce the stress on your body that comes from carrying a heavy pack.
 However, going lightweight requires extra planning and preparation, and sometimes you get less durability from your gear when you go for lighter materials.

 That being said, if you do decide to go light (or at least lighter), you should know a few basic principles.
 These are our tips and tricks for getting packs under 30 pounds for multi-day trips (we know, it’s not the ultra ultra light version that some folks go for, but it’s definitely enough to make a difference on a high-mileage, high-fun adventure).

 1. Reduce weight in your big three: the sleeping system, tent, and backpack

 - Opt for a down sleeping bag rather than a synthetic one.
 Note that down bags lose their insulating power if they get wet, so make sure you check the forecast for rain!

 - Bring a shorter (three-quarter) length sleeping pad, or use a light ensolite foam pad.

 - NOLS uses a pyramid structure tent (fewer poles to carry) and those made with lighter nylon fabric.
 Many lightweight backpackers reduce weight by using a single-wall tent rather than a double-wall tent (which includes an outer rain fly and an inner tent fly)